xmtp/xmtp-android/README.md

 For a basic demonstration of the core concepts and capabilities of the `xmtp-android` client SDK, see the [Example app project](https://github.com/xmtp/xmtp-android/tree/main/example).
 This is currently a work in progress.

-## Install from the Google Maven repository
+## Install from the GitHub Packages

+While in pre preview we plan to [release in GitHub Packages](https://github.com/xmtp/proto/packages/1797058).
+When this moves to Dev Preview we will have this released in Maven Central.
+For help consuming GitHub Packages read [this doc](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#using-a-published-package).

 ```gradle
     implementation 'org.xmtp:android:X.X.X'